adamcharnock/lightbus/docs/index.rst

 valid warranty, the warranty app pulls data in from sales, and the support app also needs information regarding spare part availability.

+These applications also need to queue tasks for execution by background workers, as well as execute tasks on a schedule.

-Lightbus provides a uniform communication backend allowing these applications to expose their own APIs and consume the APIs of others.
+Lightbus will provide a uniform communication backend allowing these applications to expose their own APIs and consume the APIs of others.
-These APIs feature both callable methods (RPC) and events which can be published & subscribed to (PUB/SUB).
+These APIs feature both callable methods (RPC) and events which can be published & subscribed to (pub/sub).

+Lightbus will also be able to fill the role of a :ref:`task queue <motivation:Task queue vs bus>`, as well as provide a scheduling mechanism.

 Request for Comments
 --------------------